2014-2015 Financial Aid Satisfactory Academic Progress Policy

 Financial Aid Satisfactory Academic Progress Appeal

 Students are limited to two Satisfactory Academic Progress Appeals.

 Financial Aid Probation:

-Committee may impose conditions as part of the approval.
+If the Financial Aid Director approves a student’s appeal, his/her financial aid will be reinstated in a probationary status.
+The Financial Aid Director may impose conditions as part of the approval.
 If the student does not meet the conditions of the approved appeal by the end of the agreed time frame, his/her financial aid will be suspended.

 WASHINGTON STATE FINANCIAL AID

 The state standard is 125% of the length of the program.
 RTC may use professional judgment to exclude remedial coursework for up to one year based on a student’s appeal.

-The state aid Satisfactory Academic Progress policy requires that RTC evaluate the student’s credits each term and deny future disbursements when students did not successfully complete at least half of the minimum credits upon which the award was based.
+The state aid Satisfactory Academic Progress Policy requires that RTC evaluate the student’s credits each term and deny future disbursements when students did not successfully complete at least half of the minimum credits upon which the award was based.